Ayush002619/Employee-Salary-Prediction/README.md

-# Employee-Salary-Prediction
+#Employee Salary Prediction using Machine Learning
+📌 Project Overview
-This project focuses on predicting Employee salary in a Company or corporate using Machine Learning Algorithms.
-The goal is to help Manager and Human Resourses(HR) understand the factors that influence Employee salary and expected salary.
+This project focuses on predicting employee salaries in a company or corporate environment using machine learning algorithms.
+The objective is to assist Managers and Human Resources (HR) professionals in understanding the factors that influence employee salaries and predicting expected salaries for employees based on key attributes